Darkhounds/drclient/README.md

 WIP (Not even an alpha)

+Requires node.js to be installed!

+Run 'npm install' before trying to run anything else! (this will take some time when run for the first time!)

+---

-For now just type 'node src/lib/index.js game username password character' to connect with the game.
+Run 'node src/server/cli.js game username password character' to connect with the game though the command line.

-After the connection is established type commands followed by the return key to send them to the game server.
+---

+Run 'npm run bundle' to create a node-webkit application under build/drclient/[OS]/[drclient.exe|drclient.app|drclient]

+---

+It's possible to type 'node src/server/proxy' to serve on localhost:3010 which will be consumed by launching src/index.html on a Web Browser